-23. Always try to be off-book for a casting where you can unless you're told otherwise.
-It's best not to have sides in your hands and if you fluff a line just carry on - the director or casting director will call cut if they need to.
+23. If you can, try to be off-book for a casting unless you’re told otherwise.
+If you fluff a line just carry on – the director or casting director will call cut if they need to.

 24. Every director and casting director is different so make sure to read all correspondence and audition information carefully.
 Check that you know the location, journey times and exactly what you need to do when you’re in the room so that you can give your best performance on the day.

 25. And finally, remember, we’re all in this industry to see and help each other succeed.
 Auditions can be stressful and are often last-minute but never forget casting directors really only ever want to find the right person for the job so don’t fear them.